tomoleary/tomoleary.github.io/_pages/research.md

 ## Numerical Methods

 Much of my PhD research was spent focusing on discontinuous Petrov-Galerkin finite element methods (DPG methods) which have been used extensively for high-order and adaptive simulations.
-The following descriptions pertain to <em>new</em> methods and contributions to DPG development from my research.
+The following descriptions pertain to <em>new</em> methods and contributions to DPG development which came from my research.

 ### DLS Methods